GMODiff: One-Step Gain Map Refinement with Diffusion Priors for HDR Reconstruction: Methodology

 \textbf{Degradation-Aware Embedding.} By incorporating a reconstruction objective, DaReg implicitly learns regression-based priors that facilitate dynamic range expansion.
-To better guide the LDM in refining the initial GM, we explicitly train it to identify a degradation-aware mask, such that $\mathbf{c}_L$ implicitly encodes regions where $\hat{\mathbf{G}}$ is unreliable.
-This guides the refinement process to focus on uncertain regions while avoiding hallucinating implausible details in well-reconstructed areas.
+To better guide the LDM in refining the initial GM, we additionally introduce a segmentation head to predict a degradation-aware mask, which allows the refinement process to focus on uncertain regions and avoids hallucinating implausible details in well-reconstructed areas.

 Specifically, given an input LDR sequence, we extract multi-scale latent representations with the DaReg encoder as before.
-For the degradation-aware mask \(M\), we upsample all feature maps to the original resolution, concatenate them, and feed the aggregated features into a \(1\times1\) convolutional layer to produce \(\bar{\mathbf{c}}_L\).
-The segmentation head \(h(\cdot; \phi)\) processes \(\bar{\mathbf{c}}_L\) through two convolutional layers with 64 hidden channels followed by a sigmoid activation, outputs a predict mask: $\hat{M} = h(\bar{\mathbf{c}}_L; \phi),$ where \(\hat{M} \in [0,1]\) indicates the predicted degradation at pixel $p$.
-We obtain the ground-truth mask $M$ using a simple yet effective pixel-consistency criterion:
+For the degradation-aware mask \(M\), we process the encoder features to the same number of channels using \(1\times1\) convolutions, and upsample them to the original resolution for concatenation to produce \(\bar{\mathbf{c}}_L\).
+The segmentation head \(h(\cdot; \phi)\) processes \(\bar{\mathbf{c}}_L\) through convolutional layers with 64 hidden channels, followed by a sigmoid activation, and outputs a predict mask: $\hat{M} = h(\bar{\mathbf{c}}_L; \phi),$ where \(\hat{M} \in [0,1]\) denotes the predicted degradation probability at each pixel $p$.
+Notably, to prevent the gradient of the segmentation head from affecting the reconstruction accuracy, we perform a detach operation before feature processing.
+The obtained degradation-aware mask is then compressed through a lightweight CNN network in the next training stage and fused with the original \(\mathbf{c}_L\) to serve as the conditional guidance for the LDMs.